Alcohol-Associated Liver Disease

-- Fatty liver.
-Fatty liver is the build-up of fat inside the liver cells.
+- Steatotic (fatty) liver.
+Steatotic liver is the build-up of fat inside the liver cells.
 It leads to an enlarged liver.
-It’s the most common alcohol-induced liver problem.
+Steatotic liver is the most common alcohol-induced liver problem.

-- Alcoholic hepatitis.
-Alcoholic hepatitis is an acute inflammation of the liver.
+- Acute hepatitis.
+Alcohol-associated hepatitis is an acute inflammation of the liver.
 There is death of liver cells, often followed by permanent scarring.

-- Alcoholic cirrhosis.
-Alcoholic cirrhosis is the destruction of normal liver tissue.
+- Cirrhosis.
+Alcohol-associated cirrhosis is the destruction of normal liver tissue.
 It leaves scar tissue in place of the working liver tissue.
+In this situation, the liver may stop working correctly.

 The liver is a large organ that sits up under the ribs on the right side of the belly (abdomen).
 The liver: